juan-cristobal-andrews/Linear-Classifier-with-Softmax/index.md

 <img src="images/plot1.png" width="422" height="422" />

-As we can observe, our data has 900 points distributed in the complex form of a spiral and it's classified in 3 clusters (Red, Green and Blue) en equal amounts (300 per class).
+As we can observe, our data has 900 points distributed in the complex form of a spiral function and it's classified in 3 clusters (Red, Green and Blue) en equal amounts (300 per class).

 ### 1.1 Train and test sample generation